kchingarire/contemporary_shona_bible_translation/README.md

-# contemporary_shona_bible_translation
-Contemporary Shona Bible Translation
+## Contemporary Shona Bible Translation

 This Bible translation is an attempt to restore the accuracy, potency and efficacy of the Word of God that was in translation in the many Shona Bible translations that are out there.